mvorotyn/Charm-Launcher-API/README.md

 Charm-Launcher-API
 ==================

-Tiny Launcher API for Minecraft
+Tiny Launcher API for Minecraft written in Delphi.